|

 About a week later Bassan, Roger and I got to work processing the quarters.

-Just like our past animals, we debone, cut out & bag all the prime cut roasts and label them using Bassan's easy peezy 27 class moose roast classification system.
-The rest is placed in 50lb meat tots and ran through the grinder.
+Just like our past processing nights, we debone, cut out & bag all the prime cut roasts and label them using Bassan's easy peezy 27 category moose roast classification system.
+The rest is placed in 50lb meat totes and ran through the grinder.

-This year Matthew and I wanted to enhance our sausage making and move away from the prepared sausage mixes which have a lot of salt and binder.
-We started creating our own mixes using only pure spices (and less salt) based on extensive research, trial and error.
-Over the course of the fall we made up a bunch of 3lb test batches to dial in a few recipes.
+This year Matthew and I enhanced our sausage making and moved away from the prepared sausage kits which contain a lot of salt and binder.
+Over the summer we started creating our own mixes using only pure spices (and less salt) based on extensive research followed by trial and error.
+Over the course of the summer & fall we made up a bunch of 3lb test batches to dial in a few recipes.
 Bulk barn turned out to be a great source for ingredients.

 I organized mine into sealed containers to keep them fresh and orderly.
-My favourite two recipes are Spicy Italian with Red Wine, and Okto-beer-fest which features mace & ginger in the mix to which I add a quantity of my favourite beer of the day.
-Matthew also had great success replicating McDonalds breakfast sausage blend!
+My favourite two recipes are Spicy Italian with Red Wine, and Okto-beer-fest which features a quantity of my favourite beer of the day.
+Matthew also had great success with his homemade Honey Garlic recipe!

-One test batch of Okto-beer-fest was made with this Innis & Gunn whiskey barrel aged stout which turned out amazing.
+One test batch of Okto-beer-fest was made with this Innis & Gunn Whiskey Cask aged stout which turned out amazing.

-My Italian recipe multiplied out well for a 16lb batch but I did cut back and adjusted the amount of minced garlic and salt in the larger batchs.
+My Italian recipe multiplied out well for a 16lb batch but I did cut back and adjusted the amount of minced garlic and salt in the larger batches.
 Accurate note taking of any changes is key to replicating the recipe in the future.
+(These adjustments are already made in the recipe posted on this website)

-For most of my own sausages I've moved away from putting them in casings.
-Not because it's hard, I have the right equipment, but I really like taking the sausage meat, flattening it out in the pan and splitting it into meat sticks as it cooks, I find it better than eating casings.
+For most of my own sausages this year, I changed up from putting them in traditional sausage casings.
+Not because it's hard but I really like taking the sausage meat, flattening it out in the pan and splitting it into meat sticks as it cooks, I find it better than eating casings.

-There ends one of my favourite moose hunting trips to date, but the season is not over yet, French still has a set of Not for Profit tags to fill which is a partner either sex license.
+So ends one of my all time favourite moose hunting trips to date, but the season is not over yet.
+French still has a set of Not for Profit tags to fill which is a party either sex license.

 Cheers, MIKE